-If, however, the Vice President for Academics and Student Affairs or designee determines that the allegation warrants further consideration, the Vice President for Academics and Student Affairs or designee shall summon the student for a conference to be held within a reasonable time, not to exceed ten College District business days, following the receipt of the allegation of misconduct.
-At the conference, the Vice President for Academics and Student Affairs or designee shall notify the student of the allegation or allegations and provide the student an opportunity to respond.
+If, however, the VPSA or designee determines that the allegation warrants further consideration, the VPSA or designee shall summon the student for a conference to be held within a reasonable time, not to exceed ten College District business days, following the receipt of the allegation of misconduct.
+At the conference, the VPSA or designee shall notify the student of the allegation or allegations and provide the student an opportunity to respond.